-Based upon our expectations of our operating performance, and the anticipated demands on our cash resources, we expect to have sufficient liquidity to meet our short-term obligations (defined as the twelve-month period ending March 31, 2012).
+Based upon our expectations of our operating performance, and the anticipated demands on our cash resources, we expect to have sufficient liquidity to meet our short term obligations (defined as the twelve-month period ending June 30, 2012) and our long-term obligations (defined as the five-year period ending June 30, 2016, our time period for long-term budgeting).
 In this regard, see the discussion above in "Outstanding Debt Obligations."
 If actual developments differ from our expectations, our liquidity could be adversely affected.

-At March 31, 2011, we had credit available under existing facilities of approximately \$137.5 million, which was comprised of:
+At June 30, 2011, we had credit available under existing facilities of approximately \$201.7 million, which was comprised of:

-- \$37.5 million under CompX's bank credit facility, and - \$100(1) million under Valhi's Contran credit facility. - (1) Amounts available under this facility are at the sole discretion of Contran.
+- \$64.2 million under Kronos' European credit facility; - \$37.5 million under CompX's bank credit facility; and - \$100(1) million under Valhi's Contran credit facility. - (1) Amounts available under this facility are at the sole discretion of Contran.